 November 5, 2012

 The Columbus, OH PCG is down to only a handful of members, now only about two dozen from over a hundred not too long ago.
 Cal Culpepper and Aaron Eagle have pretty much put everyone out or driven them off.
 The Cincinnati-Dayton and Elizabethtown PCG congregations now meet in Florence, KY.
 As more members leave or are put out, the PCG is incorporating the congregations together even more.
-KY has gone from having three churches about 8 years ago to only one, and it is made up of the former three KY churches (Louisville, Lexington, and Russell Springs) and the Cincinnati-Dayton church from OH. --[name withheld]
+Kentucky has gone from having three congregations about 8 years ago to only one, and it is made up of the former three KY churches (Louisville, Lexington, and Russell Springs) and the Cincinnati-Dayton church from OH. --[name withheld]

 PCG Has Several Ways to Build Up its Financial Reserves: